 As you are planning on coming to Canada, you will probably want to drive here.
-For this reason, it is important to know exactly what you need to do in order to drive here legally.
-If you already have a licence in your home country that you need to check if that licence can be swapped for a Canadian driving licence or if you will need to take a driving test in Canada.
+For this reason, it is important to know what you need to do in order to drive here legally.
+If you already have a licence in your home country then you can check if you can exchange that license for a Canadian driving licence.
+Or, you may need to take a driving test in Canada.
 Each province in Canada has slightly different rules around how to do this.
 Take a look below at the process of getting your driving licence in Alberta, Canada.

-Exchange a licence from another country with a reciprocal licence exchange agreement
+Exchange a driving licence from another country with a reciprocal licence exchange agreement

 If you’re exchanging a valid driver’s licence from one of the countries in the list below, you can get your Alberta licence without taking a knowledge or road test: Australia, Austria, Belgium, France, Germany, Isle of Man, Japan, Republic of Korea, Switzerland, Taiwan, United Kingdom, United States.

-To exchange your licence for an Alberta driver’s licence, you must:
+To exchange your licence for an Alberta licence, you must:

 - hand in your valid licence to a registry agent

-- provide proof of 2 or more years of driving experience, if you want to be issued a full Class 5 licence
+- provide proof of two or more years of driving experience, if you want to be issued a full Class 5 licence.

 Exchange a licence with a country that doesn’t have a reciprocal licence exchange agreement